Day One - 1 July 2026

 Sam Huntley, Implementation and Engagement Manager (Brain and Mind Centre – University of Sydney)

-Hayley Oaks, Lived Experience Advocate
+Hayley Oakes, Lived Experience Advocate (Life Without Barriers)

 What if we could design mental health care to be clearer, smarter and more effective — instead of simply adding more services to an already strained system?
 This session explores Right care, first time, where you live program, a nationally recognised approach delivered by the University of Sydney’s Brain and Mind Centre.
 Centred in participatory design, the program used youth lived experience, co-design, system modelling, and shared data to explore the complexity of the health system and develop an tool for community informed and evidence-based decision-making.